KoKuToru/gTox/README.md

 That said, gTox includes a popover hack...

 **X does not work...**
-Create a Issure or it will never work.
+Create an Issure or it will never work.

 **X does not work on windows...**
-Create a Issure or it will never work.
+Create an Issure or it will never work.
 But windows related bugs are very low priority here.

 **gTox doesn't work with X gtk-theme...**
 gTox is written for the default gtk/gnome 3 platform.
 It does tweak styles a little and only really work when the default theme is used.
 Depending on how hard it is to fix a "x theme" problem it might or might not get fixed.
-Create a Issue.
+Create an Issue.

 **Where is X feature ?**
-Create a Issue.
+Create an Issue.
 gTox only includes what I (_KoKuToru_) need/want the most.
 This will hopefully change in the future.